 LIKE

-operator is not case sensitive.
+operator is not request sensitive.
 However, this operator is capitalized in this document for easier readability.

 The %